open-design-kit/opendesignkit/wiki/Interface-Inventory.md

 ---

 **Why use or do it:**
-It brings consistency to both the visual design and the will aid in making a style guide or pattern library.
+It brings consistency to both the visual design and will aid in making a style guide or pattern library.
 Who’s involved: Designers, front end developers, project managers, engineers, any other relevant stakeholders, and anyone who wants to be.

 ---